What Are Actionable Causes Of Injuries During Pregnancy Or Birth?

 Injuries that happen during delivery are a second type of birth injury.
 These can involve improper procedures that can cause traumatic injuries and attendant consequences like Erb’s palsy, or can result from oxygen deprivation to the baby’s brain, which in turn can lead to conditions such as cerebral palsy.

 Proving an injury occurred during childbirth can be a complex matter, as the healthcare provider may claim that he or she did nothing wrong and that the injury was unavoidable.
 The provider may assert that the care delivered did not deviate from the appropriate standard of care applicable to health care professionals.
-Each birth injury claim is unique and fact-specific.
+Each New Haven birth injury claim is unique and fact-specific.

 Birth injury claims are complex matters that cannot be comprehensively covered in a single article.
 As with any possible legal matter, specific questions are something that a legal professional may be best qualified to answer for you.
 This post is not a template for making a birth injury claim or as a form of legal advice, but it may help people affected by a birth injury better understand their options and rights.